 9. How much does it cost?

-An H-1B visa has hefty filing fees that can run over $3,000 depending on the number of employees an employer has and whether premium processing is elected.
+An H-1B visa has hefty filing fees that can run around $4,000 depending on the number of employees an employer has and whether premium processing is elected.
 In addition, legal fees will run you around $3,000 or more depending on the complexity of the case.

 10. Do I need a lawyer?